mauricio/mauricio.github.com/_posts/2014-12-25-technology-to-learn-for-2015.md

 I don't usually plan years in advance or try to predict what I'm going to learn as work and life priorities change over time, but my goal of building a strong statistics background over 2014 has definitely worked out exactly because I decided to focus on doing it instead of trying to do a lot of different unrelated stuff throughout the year.

-With 2015 at the door, I think it's time to define what kind of stuff I will be focusing on to keep up the pace.
+With 2015 right at the door, I think it's time to define what kind of stuff I will be focusing on to keep up the pace.

 ## Distributed systems (or, if you prefer buzzwords, cloud computing)

 As the systems grow, more and more of my work involves scaling, integrating and making sure disparate services distributed among many machines stay up and responsive.
 Unfortunately, most of my distributed systems knowledge has been acquired in the trenches and finding good introductory material to the field isn't easy.

-The goal is to cover most of the topics [summarized here](http://the-paper-trail.org/blog/distributed-systems-theory-for-the-distributed-systems-engineer/) to start going through the actual papers in the field.
+The goal is to cover most of the topics [summarized here](http://the-paper-trail.org/blog/distributed-systems-theory-for-the-distributed-systems-engineer/) and then start going through the actual papers in the field.
 I've already finished [Distributed systems for fun and profit by ](http://book.mixu.net/distsys/) by [Mikito Takada](https://twitter.com/mikitotakada) and will continue going down the list soon.
 There is also a [Coursera specialization on Cloud Computing by the University of Illinois at Urbana-Champaign](https://www.coursera.org/specialization/cloudcomputing/19) that definitely looks promising, gonna enroll and see how it works out.

 While gaining experience in the trenches is amazing, understanding the theory, algorithms and options available in the field are also important when making decisions about using the various different systems available, as it can be seen at the [current discussion about tools on service discovery ](https://www.knewton.com/tech/blog/2014/12/eureka-shouldnt-use-zookeeper-service-discovery/).
 It's important to make informed decisions and to be able to do that we must understand how distributed systems work.